hectorbarquero/athabasca-university-docs/COMP267/UnitFour/unitFourSectionOne.rst

 .. note::
    Corresponds to challenge work #6, on page 467 of the text.
 The instructions may say a short profile, but the course Brightspace says 2-3 paragraphs is sufficient.

-Read more about software engineering and write a short paper on one or more of the following topics:

 Version control
 =================